cameronewan/Stock-Analysis/README.md

 <img width="292" alt="Screen Shot 2021-02-23 at 4 43 34 PM" src="https://user-images.githubusercontent.com/75695931/109437291-271a1780-79f2-11eb-8280-3a58af34aef0.png">
 <img width="306" alt="Screen Shot 2021-02-28 at 5 18 03 PM" src="https://user-images.githubusercontent.com/75695931/109437292-27b2ae00-79f2-11eb-8984-eaa0a7e89f21.png">

+## Summary
+### Advantages and disadvantages of refactoring code in general.
+Like anything else there are pros and cons to refactoring code.
+Some pros include, peer review, improving the code, and bug fixes all of which are importance steps in create a good clean code.
+Have someone else look at your code can always be beneficial because they might see something you do not.
+Also as we saw in our challenge for this week, if we can made our code run faster than we should.
+Cons, if you refactor code that does not need to be refactored you might end up causing more problems than you solve.
+This might end up with you creating bugs in the code.
+It can also be very time consuming if you are working with a long and messy code which is why refactoring should be done in the early stages.

+### Advantages and disadvantages of the original and refactored VBA script.
+What was great about our original script is that it works, and it works well which is almost most important.
+We know that for the stock we wanted to analyze for Steve that it worked.
+However, one of the disadvantages was that it was not the fastest run time that we could get, and it was not looping through all the stocks.
+This is where our refactored code was better because not only did loop through all the stocks, but it did so in a quicker amount of time.
+One disadvantage that I ran into when refactoring my code was that there were many more bugs that I had to sort out as I went compared to our original code.
+This is exactly why refactoring working code may not always be the best idea.